-The College's plans for the coming year involve improved liquidity with an improved operating performance and the realisation of surplus asset sales.
-These plans serve to improve both the Performance and Current Ratio's.
+The College's plans for the coming year involve improved liquidity with an improved operating performance.
+These plans serve to improve both the Performance and Current Ratios and move the College to a comfortable "satisfactory" in 2018/19 with longer term plans to move to "Good" in 2019/20.